RonTam/Udacity_DLND_Your_First_Neural_Network/README.md

 Project One for Udacity Deep Learning Course

 This Project Uses Python 3.6 and leverages the Anaconda distribution build for data science.
-More Information can information for downloading Anaconda can be found here:
+More information and directions for downloading Anaconda can be found here:

 https://www.continuum.io/downloads.